dacz/dchere.com/content/posts/devex-common-sense.md

 ---
 layout: postlayout
 tags: post
-title: Developer experience is a common sense
+title: Developer Experience is a Common Sense
 date: 2023-11-12
 ---

-# Developer experience - DevEx - DX

-I'm interested in DX.
+I'm interested in developer experience (DevEx or DX).
 Why?
 I consider myself to be a developer.
 So I have first-hand experience with when DX works and when not.

 Sometimes, it is frustrating.
 So.
 Much.
 Not because of technical problems.
 Developers usually love technical challenges.
 Surprisingly, they don't mind working on tight deadlines, if needed.
 What ruins their day (and productivity) is when they are not let to deliver solution.
 It sounds weirs, doesn't it?